Avro Shackleton: Origins

-The Type 696 was a significant development upon the Lincoln.
-Elements of the Avro Tudor airliner were also reused in the design; Lincoln and Tudor had been derivatives of the successful wartime Avro Lancaster bomber.
+The Type 696 was a significant development of the Lincoln.
+Elements of the Avro Tudor airliner were also reused in the design, both the Lincoln and the Tudor being derivatives of the successful wartime Lancaster bomber.
 Crucially, the new aircraft was to be capable of a 3000 nmi range while carrying up to 6000 lb of weapons and equipment.
-In addition to featuring a large amount of electronic equipment, the Type 696 had a much-improved crew environment over other aircraft types to allow them to be more effective during the lengthy mission times anticipated.
-During development the Type 696 was provisionally referred to as the Lincoln ASR.3 before the officially allocated name 'Shackleton' was selected.
+In addition to featuring a large amount of electronic equipment, the Type 696 provided a much-improved crew environment compared to other aircraft types, to allow the crew to be more effective during the anticipated lengthy mission times.
+During development the Type 696 was provisionally referred to as the Lincoln ASR.3 before the official name 'Shackleton' was selected.

 The first test flight of the prototype Shackleton GR.1, serial VW135, was made on 9 March 1949 from the manufacturer's airfield at Woodford, Cheshire in the hands of Avro's Chief Test Pilot J.H.
 "Jimmy" Orrell.
 The GR.1 was later redesignated "Maritime Reconnaissance Mark I" (MR 1).
-The prototype differed from subsequent production Shackletons in a number of areas; it featured a number of turrets and was equipped for air-to-air refuelling using the looped-line method.
-These did not feature on production aircraft due to judgments of ineffectiveness or performance difficulties incurred.
-However, the performance of the prototype had been such that, in addition to the go-ahead for the MR1's production, a specification for improved variant was issued in December 1949, before the first production Shackleton had even flown.
+The prototype differed from subsequent production Shackletons in a number of areas, featuring several gun turrets and was equipped for air-to-air refuelling using the looped-line method.
+These did not feature on production aircraft due to performance difficulties or being judged ineffective.
+However, the performance of the prototype had been such that in addition to the go-ahead for the MR1's production, a specification for an improved variant was issued in December 1949, before the first production Shackleton had even flown.
 By 1951, the MR1 had become officially considered as an interim type due to several shortcomings.